 “A big part of effective salary negotiation is based on the candidate’s confidence to present a figure backed with proven data.
 Performing in-depth research is a key element of building that confidence.”

-– Colin L., career coach
+– Colin L., career expert at edX

 In an ideal world, salary would not be discussed until you have an offer in hand; this is when your negotiation power is highest.
 But this isn’t always possible as recruiters and hiring managers increasingly ask about salary expectations in screening interviews and sometimes in the application itself.
 Employers want to know if they can afford you.
 Providing a number too low may hurt you in the negotiation process, but offering a number too high may price you out of the competition.
 If you find yourself in either of these positions, consider using the following language to guide you through the interaction:

 What if a recruiter or hiring manager asks, “What are your salary requirements?”
 Until you know the full compensation package details, don’t suggest a number.
 Instead, consider sharing where you are in your career and your research.
-Sample answers: